The foundation of being organised is loving your calendaring.

 These sessions help you adjust your time blocks for must-achieve tasks for the upcoming week.
 We adjust your schedule for priorities that have come up and resolve any calendar clashes.
-Clients schedule regular calls with me to do this (I like to think our sessions are colour coded a shimmering gold – if possible!).
 Sometimes it’s half an hour on Sunday evenings, or twenty minutes on a Monday morning.
 It’s whatever works for you and your schedule.
 Something that gets simpler to organise as your calendar becomes more of a habit.

 Essentially, calendaring allows you to design the life that you want.